 Find out the one huge mistake most people make that affects their health.
 Reverse this mistake and learn to take care of yourself again!

 “What is wrong with me?”
-This is the question that plagued my mind daily for several years when my own health declined after having my first baby.
+This is the question that plagued my mind daily for several years when my own health declined.

 I didn’t realize it at the time, but I know now – I had completely ignored the needs of my body, and now I was paying for it.

-For months I ignored my body’s cries for sleep, relaxation, and even food at times.
-I was “too busy” with my newborn, and I could not afford to take time to nourish myself.
+For months during a stressful time, I ignored my body’s cries for sleep, relaxation, and even food at times.
+I was “too busy” and I could not afford to take time to nourish myself.
+It seems I thought I was invincible.

 One night, it all came crashing down.

-What followed was years of battling depression, anxiety, adrenal fatigue, and basically zero energy.
+What followed was years of battling depression, anxiety, and fatigue – later to discover I had iron deficiency anemia.
 My body had had enough.
 And I didn’t know how to climb out of the hole I had dug for myself.

 I’m still climbing.
 And learning to take care of my body again.